JasonvanBrackel/asp-classic-to-containers/giving-new-life-to-legacy-software-with-windows-server-containers-and-kubernetes.md

 If not check that the IUSR user has access to the path where you placed the website.
 ![Folder Security](./15-folder-security.png)

-We've not confirm this ancient application can still run on a more modern copy of IIS.
+We've confirmed this ancient application can still run on a more modern copy of IIS.
 So let's now take advantage of containerization and Kubernetes.

 ## Sound Automation Practices

 Let's assume for a minute you received this application via a zip file like our download today.
 There's a couple of practices I would immediately put in place.
 Adopting [the first way of DevOps](https://itrevolution.com/the-three-ways-principles-underpinning-devops/) we'll start controlling the workflow from this application to production.
-Here are a couple of practices we could put into place.
+Here's what we shoud do immediately.

-- Source Control
+### Source Control

 This application may not have been stored in a source code managment system.
 Although there were many available at the time like [PVCS](https://www.microfocus.com/en-us/products/pvcs/overview) and [CVS](https://savannah.nongnu.org/projects/cvs).
 The former of which I was surprised was still going although Polytron (the P in PVCS) was acquired and is now part of Micro Focus / Serena Software.

-- Automated Build
+### Automated Build

 In this case these files are not built into a binary, so a build step is not necessary.

-- Automated Testing
+### Automated Testing

 Since this software is in a known working state, we should keep it that way.
-The only way to prove that changes to files does not break functionality would be Test Driven Development.
+The only way to prove that changes to filescode do not break functionality would be testing.
+Automated testing and event [Test Driven Development](https://www.agilealliance.org/glossary/tdd/) are very effective.
 Even if it were not possible to easily test he asp code, it would be possible to test the running application witha framework like [Selenium](https://www.seleniumhq.org).

 This is just a start there's a lot more that can be done here, but let's create the container definition for this applications.